Documents

 Irish qualifications

-Example of suitable text for a letter from an Irish University:
+Example letter from an Irish University:

 I confirm that [Student Name] successfully completed the following course at [University Name]: